emacs-mirror/emacs/mps/manual/source/topic/format.rst

     Returns a :term:`result code`.
 If a fix function returns a value other than :c:macro:`MPS_RES_OK`, the scan method must return that value, and may return without fixing any further references.
-    Generally, itis better if it returns as soon as possible.
+    Generally, it is better if it returns as soon as possible.
 If the scanning is completed successfully, the function should return :c:macro:`MPS_RES_OK`.